 - Inhalation: Excessive exposure to high concentrations of dust may cause irritation to the eyes, skin and mucous membranes of the upper respiratory tract.
 Excessive inhalation of fumes of freshly formed metal oxide particles sized below 1.5 microns and usually between 0.02-0.05 microns from many metals can produce an acute reaction known as "metal fume fever".
 Symptoms consist of chills and fever (very similar to and easily confused with flu symptoms), metallic taste in the mouth, dryness and irritation of the throat followed by weakness and muscle pain.
-The symptoms come on in a few hours after excessive exposures and usually last from 12 to 48 hours.
+After excessive exposures, onset of symptoms present after a few hours and usually last from 12 to 48 hours.
 Long-term effects from metal fume fever have not been noted.
-Freshly formed oxide fumes of manganese and copper have been associated with causing metal fume fever.
+Freshly formed oxide fumes of manganese and copper have been associated with causing "metal fume fever".
 Inhalation of chromium compounds may cause upper respiratory tract irritation.
-Nickel and phosphorus oxide are respiratory tract irritants. - Eye: Particles of iron or iron compounds could become imbedded in the eye.
+Sulfur compounds, present in generated fumes, may irritate the gastrointestinal tract.
+Molybdenum, nickel, phosphorus oxide and vanadium compounds, especially vanadium pentoxide, are respiratory tract irritants. - Eye: Particles of iron or iron compounds could become imbedded in the eye.
 Torching or burning operations on steel products with surface treatments, oil coatings, or acrylic films may produce emissions that can be irritating to the eyes. - Skin: Skin contact with metallic fumes and dusts may cause physical abrasion.
+Chromium, molybdenum and vanadium compounds, especially vanadium pentoxide, are skin irritants.
 Exposure to nickel may cause contact and atopic dermatitis and allergic sensitization.
-Repeated or prolonged contact with chemical surface treatments or oil residue may cause skin irritation, dermatitis, ulceration or allergic reactions in sensitized individuals. - Ingestion: Ingestion of harmful amounts of this product as distributed is unlikely due to its solid insoluble form.
+Repeated or prolonged contact with chemical surface treatments or oil residue may cause skin irritation, dermatitis, ulceration or allergic reactions in sensitized individuals. - Ingestion: Ingestion of harmful amounts of this product, as distributed, is unlikely due to its solid insoluble form.
 Ingestion of dust may cause nausea or vomiting.